 Once you have your port situation is all squared away, you should consider a wide range of different features that will make or break the best AV receivers, like the resolution of your TV, your speaker setup, and whether or not the receiver you have your eyes on will support them.
-And even if all of these check out, you should know that AV receivers aren’t all created equally, and because these devices can be pretty expensive, it’s extremely important to make sure that you’re getting the best AV receiver you can.

-If you’ve already jumped on the 4K bandwagon, you should look for a receiver that has a wealth of HDCP 2.2 compatible HDMI ports.
+If you’ve already jumped on the 4K bandwagon, for example, you should look for a receiver that has a wealth of HDCP 2.2 compatible HDMI ports.
 And if you want to get really high-tech, and invest in multi-room streaming, you need to think about which wireless speaker system is best for you – Chromecast, Heos, or even Yamaha MusicCast.
 Even if you’re not immediately planning on using this technology, what’s the harm in future-proofing your entertainment setup?

 For many people, Dolby Atmos will be the killer app.
 This 3D audio system has become the gold standard in immersive audio.
 It may be available on soundbars, but only an AV receiver offers true overhead Dolby Atmos audio.
 You only need to decide if you want a seven or a nine-channel system.